Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/IO_Design/Multi_bank_source_synchronous_design/README.md

 5. Click **Next** for the prompt to Create a New Vivado Project and use Versal_ssync_rxtx_intrfce_mb for the name of the project.
 Deselect **Create a project subdirectory**.
-6. Click **Next**.
+1. Click **Next**.
 For Project Type, select **RTL project**. *Deselect* **Do not specify sources at this time**.
-7. Add the source files from the Design folder under the Multi_bank_source_synchronous_design folder.
+2. Add the source files from the Design folder under the Multi_bank_source_synchronous_design folder.
-8. Add the files toplevel_mb.sv, Prbs_Any.vhd, and Prbs_RxTx.vhd.
+1. Add the files toplevel_mb.sv, Prbs_Any.vhd, and Prbs_RxTx.vhd.
 Make sure the library is set to xil_defaultlib, and the files are used for synthesis and simulation by setting it under the HDL Source For column.
-9. Similarly, add the file toplevel_testbench_mb.sv and toplevel_sim_mb.sv from the Simulation folder under the Multi_bank_source_synchronous_design folder.
+1. Similarly, add the file toplevel_testbench_mb.sv and toplevel_sim_mb.sv from the Simulation folder under the Multi_bank_source_synchronous_design folder.
 Make sure the Library is set to xil_defaultlib and the file is used only for simulation by setting it under the HDL Sources For column.
-10. Select **Scan and add RTL include files into project** and **Copy sources into project**.
+1. Select **Scan and add RTL include files into project** and **Copy sources into project**.
 Set the Target Language to **Verilog** and the Simulator Language to **Mixed**.
-11. Click **Next** to proceed to adding the constraint files.
+2. Click **Next** to proceed to adding the constraint files.
-12. Add the file toplevel_mb.xdc from the Constraints folder under the multi_bank_source_synchronous_design folder.
+3. Add the file toplevel_mb.xdc from the Constraints folder under the multi_bank_source_synchronous_design folder.
 Select **Copy constraints files into project**.
-13. Click **Next** to select the part for the project.
+1. Click **Next** to select the part for the project.
 Select part xcvc1902-vsva2197-2MP-e-S for the reference designs and click **Next**.
-14. On the summary page for the project, make sure all the details match the settings and then click **Finish**.
+2. On the summary page for the project, make sure all the details match the settings and then click **Finish**.
-15. The Vivado tools should create a project and display the hierarchy of the files under the Sources folder.
+3. The Vivado tools should create a project and display the hierarchy of the files under the Sources folder.

 </details>

-<h2>Clock Source (clock_gen) Setup</h2>
+## Clock Source (clock_gen) Setup

 <details>
    <summary>Click to expand</summary>

 The VCK190 board has an I2C programmable SI570 low-jitter 3.3V LVDS differential oscillator (U3) connected to the GC inputs of U1 LPDDR4_2
 interface bank 705.
-The LPDDR4_CLK2_P and LPDDR4_CLK2_N series capacitor coupled clock signals are connected to XCVC1902 ACAP U1 pins AW27 and AY27, respectively.
+The LPDDR4_CLK2_P and LPDDR4_CLK2_N series capacitor coupled clock signals are connected to XCVC1902 Adaptive SoC U1 pins AW27 and AY27, respectively.
 At power-up, this clock defaults to an output frequency of 200.000 MHz.
 User applications or the System Controller can change the output frequency within the range of 10 MHz to 945 MHz through the I2C bus interface.
 Power cycling the VCK190 board reverts this user clock to the default frequency of 200.000 MHz.
 This design uses the onboard oscillator to provide PLL clock inputs to the Clocking Wizard.
 This core generated using the clocking wizard in turn provides its output clock (set to 225 MHz) on port CLKOUT1 to the Advanced I/O Wizard TX (Bank 706) and Advanced I/O Wizard RX (Bank 707) cores.
 The bank0_pll_clkin and bank1_pll_clkin ports of these TX and RX cores is driven by this CLKOUT1, which acts as the PLL input clocks to these cores.

 Follow the steps below to generate the core that will provide the PLL input clock to the TX and RX cores.
 See the figures in this section for reference: